fleetdm/fleet/handbook/business-operations/README.md

 Here's how:

-1. For each hourly core team member in Gusto or Plane.com, find the DRI by checking [who they report to](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0).
-   - If any direct report is hourly in Plane.com and submits hours monthly, still list them and provide an explanation.
-2. Consultants submit their hours through Gusto (US consultants) or Plane.com (international consultants) and require DRI approval.
+1. Consultants submit their hours through Gusto (US consultants) or Plane.com (international consultants) and require DRI approval (generally their manager) for hours worked.
 Find the DRI using the [Business Operations KPIs](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0).
-3. Send the teammate's DRI a direct message in Slack with a screenshot of the HRIS portal, showing hours logged since last Saturday at midnight, and ask them to confirm the hours are expected.
+2. Send the teammate's DRI a direct message in Slack with a screenshot of the HRIS portal, showing hours logged since last Saturday at midnight, and ask them to confirm the hours are expected.
 Ensure the screenshot does not include compensation information.
+     - For international teammates, they cannot enter hours weekly in Plane.com, so you will need to request the hours worked from them in order to have the DRI approve them.
-4. The following Monday, check for updates to logged hours and ensure the KPI sheet aligns with HRIS records.
+3. The following Monday, check for updates to logged hours and ensure the KPI sheet aligns with HRIS records.
      - If there are discrepancies between what was previously reported, reconfirm logged hours with the teammate's DRI and update the KPI sheet to reflect the correct amount.

 ### Change the DRI of a consultant